avedium/avery-lentine/README.md

 ## Current Features

-A simple "Hello World" is all!
+A basic about me section...

 ## Viewing the Portfolio